AmirrezaJM/dsp2025-unipd/README.md

 ```sh
 pip install numpy librosa soundfile scipy matplotlib
 ```
-for the some mac os you have to use a virtual environemnt. run this code here
+for the some mac os you have to use a virtual environement. run this code here
 ```sh
     python3 -m venv path/to/venv